stackbit-projects/super-zucchini-00024/src/pages/index.md

     title: HappyMailer
     subtitle: Save some time and simply send all your Canadian mail with
     features:
-      - title: 'Finally, sending letters without any of the hassle.'
+      - title: "Finally, sending letters without any of the hassle\_\U0001F64C"
         content: >
           Send us your PDF, HappyMailer will take care of everything.
 We will print and post your letters for you, so you don't have to worry about